 Accident photos bring reality to your claim.
 Pictures taken at the scene make it more believable and dramatic, thus improving your chances for a fair settlement offer.
 After an accident, remember to keep a cool head, and to get out your camera.

 Gathering direct evidence is an essential part of your claim.
 The more evidence you have, the greater your chances of winning a fair auto accident settlement or court award.
-Learn the different kinds of evidence you need and how to collect them.
+Learn the different kinds of evidence and how to collect it.

 If the police are called to the scene of an accident, chances are they'll complete a car accident report.
 The report will have a ton of information essential to your injury claim, and could be a determining factor in settlement negotiations.